Lesson 02

 Install kubectl

 Kubectl is the command-line tool for interacting with Kubernetes.
-You can install it using a package manager such as Homebrew, or by downloading the binary from the Kubernetes website.
+You can install it using a package manager or by downloading the binary from the Kubernetes website.

 Install Helm